yongseongkim/yongseongkim.github.io/blog/2019-01-19-alphago-lee/index.md

 ![MCTS Backup](./mcts-step-backup.png)

-<small>이미지 출처: Mastering the game of Go with deep neural networks and tree search</small>
+출처: Mastering the game of Go with deep neural networks and tree search

 # Conclusion